ga-curriculum/intro-to-javascript-functions/README.md

 ## Module overview

 This module introduces functions in JavaScript.
+Functions are essential for reusable code and effective programming.
+Learn to define, invoke, and understand various types of functions to enhance your JavaScript language skills.

 ## Content outline